MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/sync/azure-mobile-apps.md

 Offline sync also includes support for detecting conflicts when the same record has changed in both the local store and in the Azure Mobile Apps instance, and custom conflict resolution.
 Conflicts can either be handled in the local store, or in the Azure Mobile Apps instance.

-For more information about offline sync, see [Offline Data Sync in Azure Mobile Apps](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-offline-data-sync) and [Enable offline sync for your Xamarin.Forms mobile app](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-xamarin-forms-get-started-offline-data) on Microsoft Docs.
+For more information about offline sync, see [Offline Data Sync in Azure Mobile Apps](/azure/app-service-mobile/app-service-mobile-offline-data-sync/) and [Enable offline sync for your Xamarin.Forms mobile app](/azure/app-service-mobile/app-service-mobile-xamarin-forms-get-started-offline-data/).

 ## Setup